Going away on holiday for Christmas isn't for everyone, but it does have some perks.

 provisioning on a bareboat

-Bareboat Christman Lunch Ideas
+Bareboat Christmas Lunch Ideas

 Christmas Lunch needs to be something special.
 We’ve got you covered.